 Types of Oriental Rugs for Sale at Rug Source

-As the largest online retailer of area rugs, Rug Source is pleased to offer a vast collection of discount Oriental rugs.
-Shop our catalog to explore many options.
-Online, search by pattern, style, shape, age and size.
-Find a newer, 10-year-old rug for your living room or an antique runner from before 1900.
+As the largest online retailer of area rugs Charlotte NC, Rug Source is pleased to offer a vast collection of discount rugs.
+We encourage all of our online users to shop our catalog to explore the many options we provide.
+Our site allows users to search by a variety of features, including things like pattern, style, shape, age and size.

 Why Buy From Us?